alexisflesch/mathquest/app/plan.md

 - Implementing proper change detection for both time and status
 - Using `useMemo` with precise dependencies to prevent unnecessary re-renders
 - Adding comprehensive debugging to track render causes

+# UI Polish Phase - Login Page Button Alignment

+## Phase 1: Login Page Button Polish (In Progress)

+### Goal
+- Make login/register button on login page right-aligned and normal-sized (not full width)

+### Checklist
+- [x] Locate login page and identify button code
+- [x] Remove `w-full` from button and wrap in flex container with `justify-end`
+- [x] Ensure button uses modern, consistent style
+- [x] Polish guest tab button in GuestForm to be right-aligned and normal-sized
+- [ ] Test login page visually and functionally
+- [ ] Log action in documentation

+### Next Steps
+- Test the login page UI in the browser
+- Update documentation/logs as required